 With all my 20+ years of experience coaching others and being coached myself this is how I would explain it:

-Coaching is an enabler to unlocking your truest potential, creating deeper self awareness and compassion for yourself and others, and helps you overcome your inner blocks and limitations.
-Through coaching you gain and form insights and perspectives about yourself, others and the world around you that you hadn’t noticed or seen before.
-It’s a pathway towards feeling empowered and more confident in yourself.
+Life coaching is an enabler to unlocking your truest potential, creating deeper self awareness and compassion for yourself and others, and helps you overcome your inner blocks and limitations.
+Through life coaching you gain and form insights and perspectives about yourself, others and the world around you that you hadn’t noticed or seen before.
+It’s a pathway towards feeling empowered and more confident in yourself in an holistic sense, not in just one area.

 Coaching is a partnership between two people (the coach and the client) where they both make a commitment to the process and experience in equal measure.
 I see it as the coach bringing their time, skills and supportiveness, and the client bringing their openness and willingness to discover their own solutions and insights and make changes, even if they have no idea how; it’s about trusting the process.

-Firstly, and arguably most importantly, coaching only works if both parties trust one another and have a genuine connection or rapport.
+Firstly, and arguably most importantly, life coaching, like any form of coaching, only works if both parties trust one another and have a genuine connection or rapport.
 Qualified coaches, like myself, and those with good honour, abide by a code of conduct that treats individuals with respect, confidentiality and non-judgement.
 Someone will only open up, reveal their honest selves, thoughts and beliefs if they feel safe to do so.
 It’s my job as a coach to create such a space for you to feel able to share anything without fear of judgement in order for you to gain the greatest healing, benefit and transformation.

 Coaching works in many ways and each coach has their own style, method and approach.
 It works on the basic principle of a client coming to the coach with a problem or desire to change for the better and the coach asking probing, open questions to elicit self-learning, ideas, solutions, different perspectives and insights from the client in order for them to gain clarity and confidence to overcome the issue, improve their performance or behaviour and make positive changes.
 Coaching works to empower the other person, so don’t expect to be told the answers necessarily, rather expect to unveil your own inner wisdom and what feels right for you!

-If you have goals and aspirations, coaching is a superb enabler to help you create deeper clarity and aligned momentum to walk courageously forward on your path towards greater fulfilment.
+If you have goals and aspirations, life coaching is a superb enabler to help you create deeper clarity and aligned momentum to walk courageously forward on your life path towards greater fulfilment.

 Sometimes we just can’t do things alone.
 We just can’t see ourselves fully or clearly enough (or don’t want to!).
 Think of all the self-help, personal development books you’ve read and not implemented the learnings from yet.
 Coaching helps you turn the ideas, the insights into tangible action to create new habits and embed lasting change.
 It’s like a self-help book in action, with support and encouragement along the way!